Why are tyres dual marked ?

 When Blockley made the 600x21 Blockley tyre (on the advice of Michelin who told me they would be withdrawing this size) it was suggested that I ought to dual mark the Blockley so as not to be disadvantaged in the market place by the "Classic tyre wholesaler experts", and reluctantly I did so, calling it "525/600x21".
 When Coker subsequently copied many of my Blockley tyres ("monkey see, monkey do") in their attempt to shut the Blockley project down, they chose to call their copy of my tyre 550/600x21.

-The less tyre sizes you make, the less inventory is needed, and with all this double or more sizing giving the illusion of a wider range, the more profitable.
-And profitability is what it's all about, and it works even better by controlling the market as a few handful try to dominate the world.
-Blockley is the only company to have been started with a different ethos to all this, which is why we have come across so much pressure from those in charge of the Classic tyre market.
+The less tyre sizes you make, the easier stock management becomes with less money tied up in extra stock which means bigger profits.
+And with all this double or more sizing giving the illusion of a wider range, a different tyre size can be sold to someone asking for something else.
+This isn't just limited to tyres, but to inner tube sizes also.
+And profitability is what it's all about, and it works best by controlling the market, as a few handful Wholesalers try so hard to dominate the marketplace.
+Blockley is the only company to have been started with a different ethos to all this, from a need to produce something truly wholesome, which is why we have come across so much pressure from those in charge of the Classic tyre market.

-This same multisizing process works even better with inner tubes, where the range is now so multisize marked up that we had to make our own Blockley inner tubes, as we found the situation unacceptable, driven by profit and sometimes even "brand" rather than quality.
+This same multisizing process works even better with inner tubes, where the range is now so multisize marked - that we reluctantly had to produce our own Blockley inner tubes, as we found the situation unacceptable, which would appear to be driven by profit and "brand" rather than quality.
 But that is another story.
+A 1950's Dunlop booklet covering this topic call their "Group marking" (ie more than one tyre size written on the sidewall) as a "development" because "some earlier tyre sizes tend to lose their original significance and popularity".
+That's the Corporate way of justifying why they cut out and dropped a slew of sizes, and pasted them onto existing tyre moulds! !

 So when you see a multi size marked tyre, what size is it?
 A good rule of thumb is if a tyre has dual marking, the actual tyre it is the larger of the sizes quoted.
 So for example 550/600x18 is a straight 600x18 tyre out of the original 600x18 tyre mould.
 So as you can now appreciate, you cannot have 2 sizes of tyre in one tyre - or can you?

-But with Blockley, and Blockley only, since we design and make all our tyres from scratch with brand new moulds we are starting from a clean sheet of paper, rather than those those hunting down worn out scrap to revitalise.
+But with Blockley, and Blockley only, since we design and make all our tyres from scratch with brand new moulds we are starting from a clean sheet of paper, rather than those hunting down worn out scrap to revitalise.
 So for example in the case of Blockley a 475/500x19 really is a genuine mix dimensionally of these 2 sizes.
-450/500x18 similarly so.
-Most of our dual marked sizes are an amalgam of the sizes unlike any other brand, although in a few cases they are not.
+The 450/500x18 similarly so.
+Some of our dual marked sizes are an amalgam of the sizes unlike any other brand, although in some cases they are not.
 At Blockley we really abhor this dual marking business, but this is the way of the world and we try and do this to an absolute minimum.
-One of our latest tyre sizes produced is 440/450x21 which is a case in point, which we have had to do the dual marking on because that is what everyone asks us for. . . .
+One of our latest tyre sizes produced is 440/450x21 which is a case in point, which we have had to do the dual marking on because this is what customers are asking us for. . . .